Connecting Storage

 GRAX supports the use of AWS Assume Role for authentication into secondary accounts.
 This allows the S3 permissions to be managed in the account that owns the bucket and GRAX to be connected without static keys.
 The role or user that GRAX is authenticating with locally must be allowed to assume the remote role; this is managed in the account that owns the bucket and assumed role.

-To configure the AWS resources for Assume Role with a GRAX-Hosted app, follow the steps below.
-For non-standard deployments, the process is similar, but GRAX involvement isn't required.
+To configure the AWS resources for Assume Role with a GRAX Cloud app, follow the steps below.
+For self-managed deployments, the process is similar, but GRAX involvement isn't required.

 -

-Open a GRAX Support ticket explaining the intention to use Assume Role for a GRAX Hosted app, if necessary.
-GRAX provides the ARN of an IAM role that must be allowed to assume the IAM role you'll create in the next step.
+Open a GRAX Support ticket explaining the intention to use Assume Role for a GRAX Cloud app.
+GRAX provides the AWS account number for the account that must be allowed to assume the IAM role you'll create in the next step.
+If you'd like to require an External ID for the Assume Role, include that request in this ticket.
+GRAX provides the External ID value that can be required in the trust policy.

 -